Dubai time 8:30am-11:30am (Sydney time 2:30pm-5:30pm)

 3, 5, 10, 11, 17 & 18 Dec 2020

 *VAT 5% inclusive

-Moreover, compared to traditional transport modes (e.g. bike, car, bus and train), more options (like autonomous vehicle, electric vehicles, connected vehicle, and scooter) are emerging to provide solutions to unsolved problems as well as to post new challenges in planning for their impacts on the demand for urban transport.
-It is therefore necessary to revisit the essentials of urban transport planning to understand the effective use of digital data and new technologies, and how they can be used for providing smarter mobility solutions.
+Moreover, compared to traditional transport modes (e.g., bike, car, bus and train), more options (e.g., electric/autonomous/connected/shared vehicle, on-demand shuttle and e-scooter) are emerging to provide solutions to unsolved problems as well as to post new challenges in planning for their impacts on the demand for urban transport.
+It is however necessary to revisit the essentials of urban transport planning to understand the effective use of digital data and new technologies, and how they can be used for providing smarter mobility solutions.
 Especially, the COVID-19 related changes to transport have highlighted the need for innovative mobility solutions.
 This short course will provide transport researchers and planners with basic knowledge of transport planning process, as well as major innovations and changes at the digital age with potential to address current issues.
 Real case studies worldwide will be shared with audiences as references for modern urban transport planning.

-By the end of this course you will understand how:
+By the end of this course you will appreciate how:

 - Traditional methods are applied to transport planning

-- Trends in society, environment and technology are likely to impact mobility, transport demand changes and supply.
-What are the possible impacts and outcomes form our actions today?
-Tomorrow?
+- Trends in society, environment and technology are likely to impact mobility, transport demand changes and supply

-- Innovative approaches can improve urban mobility at the digital age
+- Innovative approaches can improve urban mobility and reduce the overall cost

 What is unique about this course?